Alice in Wonderland: Simple Tasks Showing Complete Reasoning Breakdown in State-Of-the-Art Large Language Models: Introduction

 \section{Introduction}

-In the recent breakthroughs on transferable learning that were achieved in various classical domains of machine learning like visual recognition \cite{radford2021learning} or language understanding \cite{devlin2018bert, raffel2020exploring,brown2020language}, large language models (LLMs) have played a very prominent role.
-Auto-regressive language modelling by next token prediction using causal mask losses was among the first successful approaches to self-supervised learning that was also scalable, both in terms of available web-scale text data and model scale \cite{brown2020language}.
-The generic form and scalability of this type of learning allowed then to push towards training scales not achievable before with conventional supervised label-based learning, and provided glimpse on what happens on those larger scales.
-Scaling laws derived via training experiments on much smaller scales (2-3 orders of magnitude in model and data scale) enabled to predict the properties and functions of models trained on larger scales \cite{Kaplan2020, hoffmann2022}.
+In the recent breakthroughs in transferable learning that were achieved in various classical domains of machine learning like visual recognition \cite{radford2021learning} or language understanding \cite{devlin2018bert,raffel2020exploring,brown2020language}, large language models (LLMs) have played a very prominent role.
+The generic form and scalability of autoregressive language modelling~\cite{brown2020language} allowed to push towards training scales not achievable before with conventional supervised label-based learning.
+Scaling laws derived from experiments on smaller scales hinted on strong function and generalization capability appearing at larger scales~\cite{Kaplan2020, hoffmann2022}, which was then confirmed by training models at the large scales, measuring their performance on set of standardized benchmarks (MMLU, HellaSwag, ARC, MATH, GSM8k, etc) where they scored high on few- and zero-shot transfer across various tasks~\cite{kojima2022large}, following accurately the predictions~\cite{brown2020language, Kaplan2020, achiam2023gpt,touvron2023llama,touvron2023llama2,jiang2023mistral}.

-Using standardized benchmarks for language based tasks, those predictions were confirmed by training very large language models like closed GPT-3/4 \cite{brown2020language, Kaplan2020, achiam2023gpt} or open weights models like Llama \cite{touvron2023llama,touvron2023llama2} or Mistral \cite{jiang2023mistral}, and observing high benchmark scores across a broad range of various task types, which matched the predictions of strong function and transfer to novel task types and scenarios.
-LLMs excelled especially in few-shot and zero-shot tasks \cite{kojima2022large}, outperforming previous state-of-the art (SOTA) by extremely large margins and showing so called emergent functions like in-context learning not encouraged explicitly during pre-training, providing further hints for the generalization and transfer capabilities of very different kind as opposed to those that were possible in the machine learning field before.